-- Button lock security to block operation of the projector using the buttons on the control panel. - Security cabling to physically cable the projector in place.
+- Lens lock to prevent changing the zoom, focus, or lens shift settings. - Button lock security to block operation of the projector using the buttons on the control panel. - Security cabling to physically cable the projector in place.

-Locking the Projector's Buttons Installing a Security Cable
+Locking the Projector's Lens Settings and Buttons Installing a Security Cable